devmoreir4/discord-music-bot/README.md

 # Discord Music bot

-A simple discord bot with features to play music from a link and also manage messages.
+A discord bot developed in node.js with features to play music from a link and also manage messages.

 ## How to use